El Camino College

 El Camino College (Elco or ECC) is a public community college in Los Angeles County, California.
 Most of it is in Alondra Park, while a section is in the city limits of Torrance.
 It consists of 37 buildings spanning an area of roughly 26 acre.
 It is one of two community colleges serving Southern California's South Bay area.

 The El Camino Community College District was officially established on July 1, 1947.
-As of 2019, the college served approximately 23,000 students within the El Camino Community College District, including the communities of Alondra Park, Carson, Del Aire, El Segundo, Gardena, Hawthorne, Hermosa Beach, Inglewood, Ladera Heights, Lawndale, Lennox, Lomita, Manhattan Beach, Redondo Beach, Torrance, View Park–Windsor Hills.
+As of 2019, the college served approximately 23,000 students within the El Camino Community College District, including the communities of Alondra Park, Carson, Del Aire, El Segundo, Hawthorne, Hermosa Beach, Inglewood, Ladera Heights, Lawndale, Lennox, Lomita, Manhattan Beach, Redondo Beach, Torrance, View Park–Windsor Hills.
 El Camino College offers 2,500 classes in 85 programs, including vocational, undergraduate, and honors courses, many available in online and televised formats for distance education.